 There’s little doubt about the attractiveness of English ivy in the garden.
 The vigorous vine not only grows rapidly, but is hardy too with little maintenance involved with its care, making this ivy an exceptional groundcover plant.
-That being said, without periodic pruning to keep it in check, English ivy can become a nuisance, especially with regards to trees in the landscape.
+That being said, without periodic pruning to keep it in check, English ivy can become a nuisance, especially with regard to trees in the landscape.
 Read on to learn more about possible ivy damage to trees and what can be done to alleviate the problem.

 Does it Harm Trees for Ivy to Grow?

 In spite of differing opinions, English ivy has the potential to damage trees and shrubs at some point, especially when the vine is allowed to run rampant.
 Overgrown ivy plants can eventually suppress nearby vegetation and engulf tree trunks.

 This can lead to a number of issues affecting the overall health of trees.
 While a tree may survive initially, the growth of ivy vines can weaken it over time, leaving it susceptible to pests, disease and wind damage as well as poor foliage growth.

 English Ivy Tree Damage

 Ivy damage to trees may eventually result in strangulation of younger trees due to the sheer weight of overgrown English ivy vines, which can become rather large.
 As the vine climbs the trunk, it causes fierce competition for water and nutrients.

 Ivy roots themselves have the added potential of becoming intertwined with tree roots, which can further limit nutrient uptake.
 Once it surrounds branches or reaches the tree canopy, English ivy has the ability to block out sunlight and deprive contact with air…essentially choking the tree out.

 Additionally, ivy damage to trees includes the possibility of rot, pest infestation and disease issues as trees without proper water, nutrients, light or air circulation are weaker and more susceptible to problems.
 Weakened trees are more likely to fall during storms, putting homeowners at risk for possible injury or property damage.